puupee/puupee-api-go/docs/ApplicationConfigurationDto.md

 HasExtraProperties returns a boolean if a field has been set.

-### SetExtraPropertiesNil

-`func (o *ApplicationConfigurationDto) SetExtraPropertiesNil(b bool)`

- SetExtraPropertiesNil sets the value for ExtraProperties to be an explicit nil

-### UnsetExtraProperties
-`func (o *ApplicationConfigurationDto) UnsetExtraProperties()`

-UnsetExtraProperties ensures that no value is present for ExtraProperties, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)